Get insider access

 No

-The JBL Tune 130NC have a good app.
-It allows you to adjust their sound using their parametric EQ and presets, turn on and off ANC, toggle between 'Ambient Aware' and 'TalkThru', and remap controls.
+The JBL Headphones app is great.
+It allows you to adjust their sound using their parametric EQ and presets, turn on and off ANC, toggle between 'Ambient Aware', which allows you to stay aware of your surroundings without taking the buds out of your ear, and 'TalkThru', which lowers your audio and amplifies speech so that you can hold conversations without removing the buds, and remap controls.
 You can also toggle 'Smart Audio & Video' between the following settings: 'Normal' (for a stable connection), 'Audio Mode' (which is the default setting and is designed for the best sound for music), and 'Video Mode' (which lowers latency for streaming video).
-You can adjust the auto-off timer too, turn the auto play/pause feature on and off, and access 'Find My Buds'.
+You can adjust the auto-off timer, turn the auto play/pause feature on and off, and access 'Find My Buds'.

 Connectivity